 Step one and most important.
 Please do book your ticket for Machu Picchu side in advance.
 Thought, I bought a tour just 3 days before going, I`ve read that it is more difficult for solo visitors to purchase one.
-You can do it online and you need your passport to purchase it.
+You can do it online, and you need your passport to process.
 Here is a link to click.
 You can also do it in the office in Cuzco and Aguas Calientes.

 Option number one (cheap)

 - Lets start from Cuzco, town in Peru, as a nice and easy option to begin, thought very beautiful itself.
 So take a bus from Cuzco to Santa Maria (towards Quillabamba) as early in the morning as possible.
 The bus will take 5-6 hours.

 - Catch a collective from Santa Maria to Hidroelectrica (an hour of journey).

 - From Hidroelectrica just walk following the rails to the town called Aguas Calientes.
 Shouldn’t take longer than 2.5 hours.
 Of course, you can take a train, but the area around is way to beautiful to just to do it.